F-list celebrity failures like John will never have their names on the Hollywood Walk of Fame.

 I bet that’s not all you put in your mouth…

 This interview is over!
 You’re a damned disgrace to journalism![At this point, the incredibly temperamental John Tanner gets up and walks out of the room.
-I follow him and manage to calm him down in the lobby, assuring him that the rest of the interview will go smoothly.
-My assistant, Clive, tells him that Empire Magazine is going to request republish rights to this interview, giving John great exposure, which is a lie.]
+I follow him and manage to calm him down in the lobby, assuring him the rest of the interview will go smoothly.
+My assistant, Clive, tells him Empire Magazine is going to request republish rights to this interview, giving John great exposure, which is a lie.]

 Johnny, great to have you back!
 Let’s talk about another role of yours, that of Construction Worker No. 6 in The Happening by M. Knight Shalamayalaman.

 I can rewind the tape if you want.

 No. That’s fine, whatever.

 Good, it’s brave of you to admit when you’re wrong.
 Anyway, The Happening was one of the worst movies of 2008.
 Do you feel responsible in any way?

 Responsible?
 All I did was jump off a building with a blank expression on my face.